Parenting Teens - Alcohol & Young People

 Alcohol is our most common recreational drug.
 Those under 15 years of age are at the greatest risk of harm from drinking, and not drinking in this age group is especially important.

-Key points to remember about alcohol and young people
+Key points about alcohol and young people

 - it is best not to supply alcohol to young people under 18